5 natural ways to boost your energy

 Hit an energy wall?
 Try these 5 natural ways to boost your energy.
 Your brain will thank you.

-5 all-natural ways to boost your energy (without the side effects)
+5 natural ways to boost energy

 1. Get moving